-The groundwater results show compliance with the groundwater conditions 23-25 of consent 5956-2.0.
-No hydrocarbons have been detected in any of the samples, salinity is slightly elevated in bores GND2291 and 2294 but remains well within the consented TDS limit (2500 $g/m^3$ ) given in condition 23.
+Only two rounds of groundwater sampling were scheduled in the TRC's monitoring programme for 2023-24.
+These were completed on the 8 Jan and 22 May 2024 The groundwater results show compliance with the groundwater conditions 23-25 of consent 5956-2.0.
+No hydrocarbons have been detected in any of the samples, salinity is stable, or declining in keeping with the overall site trend in all bores over time and well within the consented TDS limit (2500 g/m) given in condition 23.